Princess Joguk

 Grand Princess Joguk (lit.
 'Grand Princess of the State of Jo'; 1308 – 26 November 1325) was a Yuan dynasty imperial family member who became a Korean royal consort as the second wife of King Chungsuk of Goryeo.
-Her personal name was Borjigin Jintong.
+Her personal name was Borjigin Jintong (Боржигин Жинтун).

 Biography

 Early life

 The future Princess Joguk was born in 1308 in the Yuan dynasty as the daughter of Amuga and the granddaughter of Darmabala, also the sister of Bayankhutag.

 Marriage

 In 1325, she married King Chungsuk who was 14 years older than her in Beijing and when they arrived in Goryeo, they go to Yongsan, Hanyang where she gave birth to their son, Heir Successor Yongsan.
 Not long after that, the Princess died in the Goryeo Royal Palace in Yongsan at the young age (about 16,7).
 Then, the Yuans sent Tal Pil-al to take care about her ancestral rites.

 Later life

 In the following year, in 1343, the reign Yuan Emperor Toghon Temür gave her the Yuan Imperial Title Grand Princess Joguk for her posthumous name.
 The future King Gongmin's primary wife, Princess Noguk was Joguk's niece.